 If reality maps anywhere close to these growth projections, one thing is certain: you can expect to see a number of new faces in mobile advertising in the coming years.

 If you’re new to mobile advertising, you’ve probably encountered a number of unfamiliar acronyms and an exhausting list of industry-specific terms.
 This vernacular phenomenon is certainly not unique to mobile advertising, as most specialized industries seem to have a language all their own.

-As a new member of a rapidly-evolving, tech-savvy profession, mastering the basic concepts and breaking down important acronyms will help level off the learning curve and give you confidence to experiment with multiple advertising strategies.
+As a new member of a rapidly-evolving, tech-savvy profession, mastering the basic concepts and breaking down important acronyms will help level off the learning curve and give you confidence to experiment with multiple mobile advertising strategies.

-Wrapping your head around these ideas may feel a bit overwhelming at first, but with a little deliberate effort you’ll quickly be on track to advertising guru status.
+Wrapping your head around these ideas may feel a bit overwhelming at first, but with a little deliberate effort you’ll quickly be on track to mobile advertising guru status.

 Advertiser vs. Publisher

 Before getting into the acronyms and more complex industry terminology, it’s important to understand the basic relationship between two important players in the ad space: the advertiser and the publisher.

 Simply put, the advertiser is the person that pays money to have advertisements shown, while the publisher is the one who gets money for showing the ads.
 For example, if you are promoting a product and have a banner ad you want displayed in a mobile app or on a website, you are an advertiser.
 On the other hand, if you have an app, blog, or website and are interested in displaying ads on your digital property, you are a publisher.